MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 If you’re using a dedicated set of network adapters for Storage Spaces Direct traffic, as is sometimes done with Azure Stack HCI, teaming these storage network adapters is strictly optional—it doesn’t provide any significant benefits or drawbacks.

 >[!IMPORTANT]
->A team of RDMA-capable network adapters is always reported as non-RDMA capable.
-If you intend to use the RDMA capabilities of the network adapters, do not team them.
+>On Windows Server 2012 R2 and earlier, do not use NIC teaming if you intend to use the RDMA capabilities of the network adapters.
+On these operating systems, a team of RDMA-capable network adapters is always reported as non-RDMA capable because teaming disables the RDMA capability of the network adapter.

 ### Single or multiple RDMA-capable network adapters